fieldtrip/website/tutorial/eventrelatedstatistics.md

 From the individual plots and grand average plots above, it seems that between 300ms and 700ms there is a difference between the two conditions in channel MLT12 (channel 52).

-We can also plot the differences between conditions, for each subject, in a different manner to further highlight the difference between conditions, using the code belo
+We can also plot the differences between conditions, for each subject, in a different manner to further highlight the difference between conditions, using the code below:

     chan = 52;
     time = [0.3 0.7];